MintedWithLovelace/MintedWithLovelace/dapp-smartcontracts/global-registry/README.md

 { "777": { "rate": "0.2", "addr": "addr1v9nevxg9wunfck0gt7hpxuy0elnqygglme3u6l3nn5q5gnq5dc9un" } }

-## Proposed Solution and New Metadata Structure per this merge
+## Proposed Solution and New Metadata Structure for e777

 Creator mints a token for any given policy they want to set a royalty over ("target policy"), from the same policy wallet used to mint the target policy.